TheExistingOne/mialikestech.dev/terms-of-service.md

 **License Disclosure**
 `====================================`

-The underlying code for this site including [Jekyll](https://jekyllrb.com) and the [theme](https://github.com/b2a3e8/jekyll-theme-console) are made available under the [`MIT License`](https://opensource.org/license/MIT).
-Software linked on this site may be available under a variety of licenses, please consult the linked repository or distribution platform.
+This site was built using a variety of software and libraries under a few different licenses.
+[Jekyll](https://jekyllrb.com), [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console), [jekyll-compose](https://github.com/jekyll/jekyll-compose), and [jekyll-feed](https://github.com/jekyll/jekyll-feed) are all available under the terms of the [`MIT License`](https://opensource.org/license/MIT).
+Additionally it uses [jekyll_picture_tag](https://github.com/rbuchberger/jekyll_picture_tag), available under the terms of the [BSD 3-Clause License](https://github.com/rbuchberger/jekyll_picture_tag/blob/master/LICENSE.txt).
+Additional site code written by me is made available under the terms of the [`MIT License`](https://opensource.org/license/MIT).
+Other software linked to on this site may be available under a variety of licenses, please consult the linked repository or distribution platform.

-Any blogs, text, or other content hosted directly on this site is licensed under the [`Creative Commons Attribution-Noncommercial-Noderivatives 4.0 International Licence`](https://creativecommons.org/licenses/by-nc-nd/4.0/) unless otherwise stated.
+Any blogs, text, or other content hosted on this site is licensed under the [`Creative Commons Attribution-Noncommercial-Noderivatives 4.0 International Licence`](https://creativecommons.org/licenses/by-nc-nd/4.0/) unless otherwise stated.

+If you're trying to do something outside of the bounds of this license, we may still be able to work something out.
+Contact me at `webadmin (at) mialikestech (dot) dev` to explain your usecase and we can talk more.

 The ASCII art used in the site header is from Joan G. Stark sourced from an [archive of her site](https://oldcompcz.github.io/jgs/joan_stark) and used in accordance with [her guidelines](https://oldcompcz.github.io/jgs/joan_stark/please.html).
 As such, it does not fall within the above mentioned CC BY-NC-ND license.

-If you're trying to do something outside of the bounds of this license, we may still be able to work something out.
-If you've got an interesting project that you think may require a different license, contact me at `webadmin (at) mialikestech (dot) dev` and I'd be happy to talk more.

 ***I have not, and will never allow use of my content for AI training.
 Please do not attempt to do so or ask me for an exception.***